-Irish people not troika bailed out State, claims Bono
+The Irish people not the troika bailed out the State, U2 singer Bono told members of the European People's Party in Dublin today.

 Bono addressed the centre-right leaders - including German chancellor Angela Merkel - at today's summit in Dublin of Fine Gael's European affiliate.